maheshd-md/ai/spring-ai-demo/README.md

-## spring ai project with openai and RAG implementation
+## SpringAI project with OpenAI and RAG implementation